top of page

 When to Call a Professional Stair Contractor

-Here’s when calling a stair contractor makes sense:
+Here are the situations where calling a stair contractor makes the most sense:

-• The structure needs reinforcement – If your newel post is loose or the railing is pulling away from the wall or floor, the framework may need to be repaired or rebuilt for safety.
+If a newel post is loose or the railing is pulling away from the wall or floor, the framing below may need to be reinforced or rebuilt.
+This isn’t something fasteners or adhesive can solve safely.

-And if you're wondering about the cost, HomeAdvisor offers a general breakdown of stair and railing repair pricing, but every project is unique.
-For a quote you can trust, it’s best to talk directly with a qualified contractor in your area.
+And while HomeAdvisor offers a general overview of stair and railing repair costs, every home is different.
+For accurate pricing and a solution tailored to your space, it’s best to speak directly with a qualified local stair contractor.

-Final Thoughts: Don’t Wait to Fix a Wobbly Railing
+Final Thoughts: Don’t Ignore a Wobbly Stair Railing

 bottom of page